USEPA/Rapid-Benefit-Indicators-Tools/README.md

 ###Rapid Benefit Indicators (RBI) Checklist Tool - Fillable Forms
 Downloadable fillable PDF version of the Checklist Tool.
 For an alternative to the spreadsheet-based RBI Approach Checklist Tool, these fillable, formatted sheets are available.
 The PDF does not have all the functionality of the spreadsheet and will only allow for the comparison of two sites at a time, but will work on systems that may not be able to run the spreadsheet-based checklist tool.
 Also accessible from [US EPA](https://cfpub.epa.gov/si/si_public_record_report.cfm?dirEntryId=331110 "EPA Science Inventory").

+###Rapid Benefit Indicators (RBI) Spatial Analysis Toolset
+The toolset and associated manual can also be accessed from [US EPA](https://cfpub.epa.gov/si/si_public_record_Report.cfm?dirEntryId=338471).

+###RBI Approach Spatial Analysis Toolset - ArcGIS toolbox
+This toolset is intended to be used to analyze existing spatial information to produce metrics for the indicators developed in the RBI approach Guidebook.
+The RBI Spatial Analysis (.pyt) Toolbox uses ArcPy functionality within ArcGIS to run the spatial analysis.
+This tool can be used in place of the Checklist Tool and produces a similar formatted PDF report of results.
+Also accessible from [US EPA](https://cfpub.epa.gov/si/si_public_file_download.cfm?p_download_id=533526).

+###RBI Approach Spatial Analysis Toolset - Manual
+This Spatial Analysis Toolset Manual gives directions on the mechanics of the toolbox and its data requirements.
+The manual does not detail the reasoning behind the indicators and how to use results of the assessment; this information is found in the RBI Approach Guidebook.
+Also accessible from [US EPA](https://nepis.epa.gov/Exe/ZyPDF.cgi?Dockey=P100T7PH.txt).

 ##Related Research
 The RBI Approach was developed as part of a research effort within EPA’s Office of Research and Development’s Safe and Sustainable Water Resources Research Program.
 Other components of this research are available elsewhere: